 - When you click on the Files tab within a channel in Teams, the files you see are stored in a document library on a SharePoint team site

-When you create a new team in Microsoft Teams, you automatically create an associated SharePoint team site (as well as an Office 365 Group, OneNote notebook, and ties into other Office 365 cloud applications).
-If you're not careful, you could wind up with 2,000 SharePoint team sites you had no idea existed (true story).
+When you create a new team in Microsoft Teams, you automatically create an associated SharePoint team site (as well as a Microsoft 365 group, OneNote notebook, and ties into other Microsoft 365 cloud applications).
+If you’re not careful, you could wind up with 2,000 SharePoint team sites you had no idea existed (true story).

 I think the biggest misconception people have is that Teams does everything itself—all the file storage, and if you’re using videos it does all the video storage, and all that sort of stuff.
 A lot of organizations think they can roll out Teams without rolling out SharePoint, and that’s obviously not the case.